 If you would like to fill out a scope document click here to download.

-• Black Box Penetration Testing: In this approach, the tester assesses the target system, network or process without the knowledge of its details.
+• Black Box Penetration Testing (click for more details): In this approach, the tester assesses the target system, network or process without the knowledge of its details.
 They just have a very high level of inputs like URL or company name using which they penetrate the target environment.
-No code is being examined in this method.

-• White Box Penetration Testing: In this approach, the tester is equipped with complete details about the target environment – Systems, network, OS, IP address, source code, schema, etc. It examines the code and finds out design & development errors.
+• White Box Penetration Testing (click for more details): In this approach, the tester is equipped with complete details about the target environment – Systems, network, OS, IP address, source code, schema, etc. It examines the code and finds out design & development errors.
 It is a simulation of an internal security attack.

-• Grey Box Penetration Testing: In this approach, the tester has limited details about the target environment.
-It is a simulation of external security attack.
+• Grey Box Penetration Testing (click for more details): In this approach, the tester has limited details about the target environment.
+It is a simulation of an insider threat or application testing.

-We can implement social engineering in the context of information security, by using psychological manipulation on your organization by performing certain actions or divulging confidential information.
+We can implement social engineering (click for more details) in the context of information security, by using psychological manipulation on your organization by performing certain actions or divulging confidential information.

 Remote Tests are used to trick an employee into compromising confidential data using electronic means.
 The tester could conduct such an attack via a phishing email campaign.